Altarpiece of the Holy Trinity (Master of the Litoměřice Altarpiece): History and description

 The three-part altarpiece with wings painted on both sides was part of the Schäffner collection.
-It was purchased for the Collection of Old Art from J. Kretschmer in Prague in 1937.
+It was purchased for the National Gallery in Prague, Collection of Old Art from J. Kretschmer in Prague in 1937.
 The relatively small size of the stand suggests that it was originally meant for the side altar of a church or else for a private domestic chapel.